 With the death toll slowly rising but information still largely considered inaccurate, anger is growing.
-Jenny Allington reports from the ground.
+Julie Al-Hinai reports from the ground.

 Four days after the raging inferno that criminally took the innocent lives of so many, survivors and friends and families of the missing are still not only without the support from the authorities that they need, but are suffering an unacceptable lack of information and coordination.
 It is fair to say, that despite the Tory insistence that all is hand and all that can be done is being done, in reality, all that is being done, is being done by community brothers and sisters and a wider volunteer force.